-R. Henry Pfutzenreuter advises clients in litigation, with a focus on franchise and distribution, employment and general commercial disputes.
-He represents a broad range of businesses, from startups and closely held corporations, to international franchises and publically traded companies.
+R. Henry Pfutzenreuter represents clients in litigation, with a focus on franchise and distribution, employment, and commercial disputes.
+He advocates for a broad range of businesses, from startups and closely held corporations to international franchises and publicly traded companies.
 Henry approaches disputes with a balance of pragmatism and zeal that maximizes his clients’ business objectives and minimizes the burden of litigation.
 He is adept at using the latest litigation technology to thoroughly review the evidence, present his clients’ positions effectively to the court, and obtain the most efficient results possible.

-Henry prides himself on the variety of litigation matters with which he is able to assist his clients, including contractual disputes, sales under Article 2 of the Uniform Commercial Code, insurance claims, shareholder disputes, enforcement of noncompete agreements, business torts such as tortious interference, misrepresentation, and defamation, as well as trade secret misappropriation and intellectual property infringement.
-He also has experience litigating a variety of employment disputes, including wrongful discharge, discrimination, retaliation, whistleblower, and wage and hour claims.
+Henry prides himself on the variety of commercial litigation matters that he assists his clients with, including all types of contract disputes, sales under Article 2 of the Uniform Commercial Code, insurance recovery, enforcement of restrictive covenants, business torts such as tortious interference, misrepresentation, and defamation, as well as trade secret misappropriation and intellectual property infringement.
+He also has experience litigating employment disputes, including wrongful discharge, discrimination, retaliation, whistleblower, and wage and hour claims.

 Franchise and Distribution Litigation

-- Breach of Contract and Misrepresentation Claims.
-Henry represented a national franchisor in claims brought by a group of franchisees alleging breach of contract and misrepresentation in connection with sales and operation of the franchise, including by compelling the franchisees to bring their claims separately in an arbitral forum.
+Breach of Contract and Support Claims.
+Henry represented a national franchisor in litigation brought by a group of franchisees alleging damages in excess of $7 million dollars for breach of contract in connection with the operation of the franchise, including by compelling the franchisees to bring their claims separately in arbitration.

-- Trademark Infringement Claims.
+Trademark Infringement.
 Henry brought suit against a business that was knowingly and willfully using a franchisor’s trademarks to market its own services.

 Professional Associations & Memberships

 - Minnesota State Bar Association

 - Defense Research Institute